-- 1. This Docket was included in the 2016 King County Comprehensive Plan Scope of Work Motion 14531 and was the subject of Area Zoning and Land Use Study #12.
-Study #12 contains an analysis of the policy context, background information including subject-specific mapping and parcel-level information, a brief summary of public comment and an Executive Recommendation.
-Study #12 can be found on the County's Comprehensive Plan website, within the "Area Zoning Studies" Attachment and the full set of public comments can be found within the "Public Participation Report" Attachment. - 2.
+- This Docket was included in the 2016 King County Comprehensive Plan Scope of Work Motion 14531 and was the subject of Area Zoning and Land Use Study #12.
+Study #12 contains an analysis of the policy context, subject-specific mapping and parcel-level information, a brief summary of public comment and an Executive Recommendation.
+Study #12 can be found on the County's Comprehensive Plan website, within the "Area Zoning Studies" Attachment.
+The full set of public comments can be found within the "Public Participation Report" Attachment on the same website: www.kingcounty.gov/compplan/. - 2.
 Per Council Motion 14341, following submittal of a Docket Request and initial review for eligibility and policy considerations by the Office of Performance, Strategy and Budget (PSB), Four to One Proposals are referred to the Department of Permitting and Environmental Review (DPER) for site-specific analysis, review and processing as a potential discretionary land use amendment to the Comprehensive Plan.